The Golden Child

 Carrying the Burden of the Family’s Pride

-In a narcissistic or otherwise dysfunctional family system, the golden child is often idealized, praised, or placed in a position of special importance — not for who they truly are, but for how well they reflect the ego, desires, or image of a narcissistic parent (Pressman & Pressman, 1994; Miller, 1981).
-This dynamic serves as a kind of unconscious role assignment: The child becomes the egoic extension of the parent, tasked with upholding the family’s idealized self-concept and maintaining the illusion of harmony or superiority that insulates the system from shame, accountability, or vulnerability (Kernberg, 1975; McBride, 2008).
+In a narcissistic family system, the golden child is often idealized, praised, or placed in a position of special importance — not for who they truly are, but for how well they reflect the ego, desires, or image of a narcissistic parent (Pressman & Pressman, 1994; Miller, 1981).
+Narcissistic caregivers frequently use children as regulatory objects to stabilize fragile self-esteem (Kernberg, 1975).
+This dynamic becomes an unconscious role assignment in which the child is rewarded for meeting the parent’s emotional needs rather than developing an autonomous self (Crittenden, 2008).

 Conditional Love and the False Self